sajalshres/linux-dev-box/README.md

 ## Note:
 > This project is still a Work-In-Progress(WIP)
 > We are currently building a script to install all the prerequisites in a single `powershell` or `python` script

+## Known Issues

+- Vagrant not working with latest version on VirtualBox, revert back to version mentioned in **Requirement**

+- Virutal Box incompatible with Windows Hypervisor.
+Disable the windows hypervisor platform.

 ## Contributers
 1. Sajal Shrestha